 Students entering the Early Years programme are required to take part in the Early Years observation, which takes place prior to enrolment, to help us determine how the child will cope with the transition into the new classroom environment.
 A one-to-two hour session is scheduled with the teacher and parents.

-Students applying for KG-Grade 5 will undergo a written and interactive assessment conducted by a member of the primary academic team and a classroom observation.
+Students applying for EY3 - Grade 5 will undergo a written and interactive assessment conducted by a member of the primary academic team and a classroom observation.
 Parents of the Primary School students will meet with the (Deputy) Principal.

 Non-native English speakers are welcomed by KIS, however students may be asked to complete a test for English proficiency to determine the level of EAL support required.

 Thai national students are required by law to study the Thai Language and Culture programme.
 Therefore, Thai national applicants must also take the Thai language assessment test in order to provide us with information on their level of Thai proficiency.
 A Thai B language course may be available on request for Thai expats.